 This is a great option because you don’t have to adjust the shoulder straps as much as you do with suspenders and you also don’t need to wear a belt.
 If you want a happy medium, this is it.

 Do you prefer to ski with suspenders or without them?
 Why?
-Let us know in the comments below!
+Let me know in the comments below!